apache/cloudstack-documentation/source/developersguide/dev.rst

 the CloudStack API documentation.
 Each parameter field-value pair (field=value) is preceded by an ampersand character (&).

-Line 7 is the user API Key that uniquely identifies the Account.
+Line 7 is the User API Key that uniquely identifies the Account.
 See Signing API Requests on page 7.

 Line 8 is the signature hash created to authenticate the User Account